Articles, Biography, Memoir, Other Fiction

-Married following a three-month courtship, soul-mates dance off to begin a fifty-eight-year adventure of travelling both the high road and the low road.
+Married following a three-month courtship, soul-mates dance off to begin a fifty-eight-year adventure of traveling both the high road and the low road.
 Constant companions, Don and Evelyn, build a successful business while imparting strong ethical values to their two sons and each of their four grandchildren.
 This tale of devotion and hard work follows this couple on their heart-wrenching journey through uncharted territory while coping with Don’s unwelcome health diagnosis and slow physical decline.
 As the years pass, they remain lovers, partners and best friends even as Evelyn takes on more responsibility for their business and eventually becomes Don’s caregiver.
 When they reach the end of their rainbow, Evelyn is left to grapple with the day-to-day challenges of widowhood and to wonder who she is without Don.
 With resilience and determination, she strives to accept what has happened and to reinvent her life.

 Available for Sale

 Title: Holes in Our Hearts: An Anthology of New Mexican Military Related Stories and Poetry